The Chad myth

 Key takeaways:

-While there is a skewed sex partner distribution, with 20% of men accounting for half or more of the sexual encounters, this is neither gender-specific nor a growing trend.
+The 80/20 meme: Although sexual encounters are skewed across the population, with the top 20% of men in sexual partners accounting for half or more of all sexual partners, this pattern is neither gender-specific nor intensifying.

-As a result, men and women end up with completely incomparable sexual histories, with the average woman running circles around the average man:
+As a result, the average man and woman end up with incomparable sexual histories, with the women running circles around the men:

 Strong sex partner stratification between men makes it so that many relationships will be like that of Sigurd and Josefin, in that the woman will be the most sexually experienced.